 How?
 (Strategy, Goals, Planning and Resources)

 ‘How?’ is the method or plan by which we achieve the mission.
-The overall strategy consists of goals and activities that are needed to propel us towards our dream.
+Goals and activities support the overall strategy and propel us towards our dream.
 Breaking down the route into manageable steps gives us the basis of an action plan and makes the dream an achievable reality.
 Once we have worked out the detail of each task it is much easier to assess the correct resources we need for each step and therefore, by adding up these resources, we can get a better estimate of the total resources we need to achieve the whole mission.

 When?
 (Timing and Programming)

 It is no surprise that ‘When?’ refers to time.
 Timing is critical.
-Timing makes the difference between success and failure and it takes an equal measure of planning and wisdom to know when to implement strategies, to go for goals and ultimately achieve missions.
-Timing is key to planning and is the one truly limited resource.
+Choosing the right time makes the difference between success and failure and it takes an equal measure of planning and wisdom to know when to implement strategies, to go for goals and ultimately achieve missions.
+Time is key to planning and is the one truly limited resource.
 As we overlay our plan with time we create a programme with milestones that help us to measure our progress towards our goal.